willowtreeapps/tablediff/README.md

 ## Getting Started<a name="getting-started"></a>

-Intially you will want to make the elements in your datasource to conforn to the protocol `SequenceDiffable` This means you need to
+Intially you will want to make the elements in your datasource to conform to the protocol `SequenceDiffable` This means you need to
 * Conform to `Equatable`
 * Have a `identifier` variable that is `Hashable`